Franklin DeWayne Alix: Arrest, trial, and execution

-Alix was interviewed on death row shortly before his execution:

-Referring to his alleged drug debt, Alix said he had wanted to do the right things in life, but got caught with a bad crowd.
+Alix was interviewed on death row shortly before his execution.
+Referring to his alleged drug debt, he said he had wanted to do the right things in life, but got caught with a bad crowd.
 He admitted to killing Eric but claimed his gun went off after Eric charged at him.
 Alix said he did not want to die.
 He claimed he was remorseful, but said he would not apologize.
 Alix admitted to some of the robberies, but denied most of the other crimes, including the rapes and all of the other murders.

 Alix was executed by lethal injection at the Huntsville Unit on March 30, 2010.
 He declined a last meal.
-Alix's last words were "I am not the monster they made me out to be.
+Alix's last words were, "I am not the monster they made me out to be.
 I made lots of mistakes that took your son.
 I messed up, made poor choices.
 I'll take it to the grave, I will be at peace.
 It is what it is.
 I got peace in my heart."
 He was pronounced dead seven minutes later.

 Bridgeford's sister and mother, as well as Thomas's father and sister, witnessed the execution.
-"Our lives are forever changed but we need to go on", said Bridgeford's mother, Janey.
+"Our lives are forever changed but we need to go on," said Bridgeford's mother, Janey.
 She said she took no pleasure in seeing Alix die and that she forgave him, but understood he might not admit to everything he did.
 Janey brought a photo of her son to the witness room.
 "Every photo has been of Alix", she said.
 "I wanted to put a face to this."
 Janey said her family had been through a lot of pain and it took two years before she could return to work.
 Thomas's sister, Fernellifa Jolivette, said she had to forgive Alix to find peace with herself.